BECOME A ROYAL NAVY OFFICER IN 2018

 - Don’t dismiss others comments directly out of hand.

 - Practice by carrying out SDT questions, but also get someone to fire questions at you in the build up to the AIB.

 HERE’S WHAT ELSE IS INCLUDED WITHIN THE WORKBOOK AND DVD:

-HOW TO PASS THE ROYAL NAVY OFFICER SELECTION PROCESS
+HOW TO BECOME A ROYAL NAVY OFFICER SELECTION PROCESS